Yael Kanarek: DAY/NIGHT, 2017

+Toratah (Her Torah), 2022

+As an Israeli-American artist, one of her works involved rewriting the entire Torah- both in Hebrew and English- by changing the gender of all the characters within it.
+This work "offers a matriarchal structure, female characters, and feminine divinity."
+Kanarek called it the Toratah, which shed light on the patriarchal social structures we live in.
+Along with that, it codified women's experiences and inspired to descend through mother/daughter lineages, within the traditional language of the Hebrew Bible.
+The project also incorporates a music album based on some of the regendered verses.

 Awards

 Kanarek has been recognized in the United States and abroad with awards including the Rockefeller 2005 New Media Fellowship, 2003 Netizens Webprize, and CNRS/UNESCO Lewis Carroll Argos prize in France, and World Technology Network (WTN) 2014.
 She has received grants from the Jerome Foundation Media Arts, New York Foundation for the Arts, and commissions from San Francisco Museum of Modern Art, Turbulence.org, and the Alternative Museum.
 Kanarek has also completed artist residencies at Eyebeam, Harvestworks, Civitella Ranieri, and the Mamuta Art and Media Center.